Thet-Wai-123/In-Memory_Database/README.md

 or

-You can implement your own custom IFileManager and ISearchManager; otherwise, it'll register the implemention in this project into the service collection.
+You can implement your own custom IFileManager and ISearchManager and either pass it along as parameters as below.
+Or if an instance is already registered in the DI container, it will be used.
 `DatabaseServiceRegistrar.AddInMemoryDBService(IServiceCollection services,ISearchManager searchManager,IFileManager fileManager);`

 ### 2. Manually creating a Database Instance